In a Hungarian family

 The school system in Hungary consists of three levels: Elementary school, Secondary schools and University.

-“Gimnázium” (general high school) provide an overall, general knowledge, which enables graduates to continue their studies in higher education, and most exchange students “gimnázium”.
+“Gimnázium” (general high school) provide an overall, general knowledge, which enables graduates to continue their studies in higher education.
+Most exchange students are placed in a “gimnázium”.

 The main subjects: History, Hungarian Grammar, Literature, Mathematics, Physics, Chemistry, Biology, Geography, Language Practice (English, German, French etc.), Music, P.E., Art.